Khat: Germany

 In Germany, cathinone is listed as a "non-trafficable substance", which makes the possession, sale and purchase of fresh khat illegal.
 The derivative cathine, with "norpseudoephedrine" listed as an alternate name, is only available on prescription.

-In 2017, 5815 kg of khat was discovered by customs officials in Frankfurt.
-In June 2018, 324 kg of khat was discovered in packages from East Africa.
+In 2017, 5815 kg (12,820 lb) of khat was discovered by customs officials in Frankfurt.
+In June 2018, 324 kg (715 lb) of khat was discovered in packages from East Africa.

 Greece

 In the Hellenic Republic, khat is classified as an illegal narcotic under Law 3459/2006 (the Code of Laws on Narcotics).

-In August 2025, Greek customs officials at Athens International Airport seized a record 500 kilograms of khat with an estimated street value of €1.5 million, underscoring its continued prohibition and enforcement.
+In August 2025, Greek customs officials at Athens International Airport seized a record 500 kilograms (1000 lb) of khat with an estimated street value of €1.5 million, underscoring its continued prohibition and enforcement.

 Iceland

 In August 2010 the Icelandic police intercepted khat smuggling for the first time.
-37 kg were confiscated.
+37 kg (82 lb) were confiscated.
 The drugs were most likely intended for sale in Canada.
-Again in May 2011 the police intercepted around 60 kg.
+Again in May 2011 the police intercepted around 60 kg (100 lb).